pasupulaphani/angular-socialsharing/README.md

 ##### Setup configs (optional)

-This library provides two optional functionalities like shortening URI and trim text (not to exceed the tweet char limit).
+This library provides an optional functionality to trim text (not to exceed the tweet char limit).

 These functionalities can be configured by the following configuration items.